oashour/NonlinearSchrodinger.jl/README.md

 ## Supporting and Citing

-The paper will soon be made available on arXiv and submitted for publication.
+The paper can be found [here](paper.pdf).
+It is currently stuck in moderation hell on the arXiv due to a subject classification issue, but an arXiv link will be available soon for citations.

-# Logo
+## Logo

 The logo is formed by 3 Akhmediev breathers with a = 3/8, an homage to my first paper in the field.